 The choice between frozen and canned vegetables depends on personal preferences, nutritional needs, and specific meal requirements.
 Frozen vegetables often offer better texture and taste, with fewer additives and the retention of nutrients through freezing.
 Canned vegetables provide better convenience and have a long shelf life.
 They are already cooked so that we can use them immediately.

 Cooking Methods for Fresh, Frozen, and Canned Veggies

 How you cook food can influence the nutrient availability of certain foods.
 This helps release nutrients from the food for the body to absorb them more easily.

-Some water soluble nutrients (e.g. B vitamins & vitamin C) may be lost during the cooking process of vegetables, but this will not completely destroy the quality of the food.
-In fact, cooking some foods enhances their antioxidant capacity, particularly beta-carotene from carrots, lycopene from tomatoes and lutein from broccoli and courgette.
+Some water-soluble nutrients (e.g. B vitamins & vitamin C) may be lost during the cooking process of fresh vs frozen vs canned Vegetables, but this will not destroy the quality of the food.
+Cooking fresh, frozen, or canned foods enhances their antioxidant capacity, particularly beta-carotene from carrots, lycopene from tomatoes, and lutein from broccoli and courgette.

 Choose the vegetables that are going to get you to eat them.
 Eating any form of vegetables means you’ll obtain some nutrients.
 Do what works for you!!